 A nurse will then insert a thin tube (NG tube) down your nose and into your stomach and fix it to your face with tape.
-The Nurse will test the position of the tube.
-Sometimes this test can not be completed and if there is any doubt you will need to be taken to the X-ray Department for a chest X-ray to check the position before the procedure can proceed.
+The nurse will test the position of the tube.
+Sometimes this test cannot be completed and, if there is any doubt, you will need to be taken to the X-ray Department for a chest X-ray to check the position before the procedure can proceed.

-After the medication has been administered through the vein in your hand you will need to wait for two hours before the infusion can be administered.
-The infusion will be flushed, using a syringe, down the tube into your stomach by the Nurse.
+After the medication has been administered you will need to wait for two hours before the infusion can be administered.
+The infusion will be flushed, using a syringe, down the tube into your stomach by the nurse.
 This will be followed by another flush of salty water.